-

 - It cannot be denied it [the chameleon] is (if not the moſt of any) a very abſtemious animall, and ſuch as by reaſon of its frigidity, paucity of bloud, and latitancy in the winter (about which time the obſervations are often made) will long ſubſist without a viſible ſuſtentation.

-- (loosely) Any member of the kingdom Animalia other than a human.
+- (strictly) Any member of the kingdom Animalia other than a human.

 - Synonym: beast